Emma Best (journalist): Distributed Denial of Secrets

 On December 3, 2018, Best co-founded Distributed Denial of Secrets with another member of the group known as The Architect.
+Best’s work at WikiLeaks laid the foundation for the group to come together.
 According to Best, The Architect, whom they already knew, approached them and expressed their desire to see a new platform for leaked and hacked materials, along with other relevant datasets.
+In 2024, it was revealed that The Architect was Thomas White.

 In July 2020, three agents who identified themselves as part of Homeland Security Investigations visited a woman in Boston to question her about BlueLeaks, Distributed Denial of Secrets and Emma Best.
 The agents asked the woman about her involvement with BlueLeaks before eventually asking her to become an informant, and offered to pay for any information that led to arrests.